 How often do you think about your electrical outlets?
 If you’re like most Virginia, DC, and Maryland homeowners, chances are you don’t think about them often at all.
 Yet if your home was built a few decades ago, even as soon as the 1990s, you may have outdated electrical outlets that are putting your home at risk.
 Increased technology demands mean even fairly new homes can be outdated.
 Knowing when to replace electrical outlets isn’t easy, but the team at Kolb Electric wants to ensure you’re save.
 Here’s what you need to know.

-Why Are Aging Outlets a Problem?
+Why Are Aging Outlets a Problem in DC Homes?

 Old outlets are more than just an eyesore in your home.
 Even if you can’t see the problem, old outlets are putting your home at significant risk.
 Understanding the problem and the concerns it poses and knowing when to replace electrical outlets is an important part of keeping your home safe.
 Some of the problems that old outlets can cause include: